Jubatian/rrpge-spec/specs/userlib/charw.rst

 - P: Count of parameters.
 - R: Return value registers used.
+- S: For cycle counts see function's description.

 The cycle counts are to be interpreted with function entry / exit overhead included, and are maximal counts.